 You can deregister from a module and the exams in AlmaWeb no later than four weeks before the end of the lecture period.
 The prerequisite for this is that the exam is the first attempt.
 After that, you can only withdraw from an exam for an important reason.

 You are ill and cannot take an examination?
-If so, please immediately notify the person responsible for the examination and/or module as well as the study office that you are unable to take the examination and submit an appropriate proof to the study office within three working days.
-You can hand in the documents at the study office, put them in the mailbox of the study office (left of room 223) or send them by mail.
+If so, please immediately notify the person responsible for the examination and/or module as well as the study office that you are unable to take the examination and submit an doctor's certificate to the study office within three working days.
+You can hand in the document at the study office, put them in the mailbox of the study office (left of room 223) or send them by mail.
+In case of an unexcused absence, the exam will be graded with 5.0.

 Public Health Certificate

-In case of a second re-take exam in the courses of study Physics, IPSP, Mathematical Physics, Teaching Degree Programme Physics and Meteorology, you also require a public health certificate.
+In case of a second re-take exam in the courses of study Physics, IPSP, Mathematical Physics, Teaching Degree Programme Physics and Meteorology, you require a public health certificate.
 This certificate is issued by the Health Office of the city of Leizig.
 On the day of your examination call the Health Office to make an appointment for a medical check-up between 8am and 3pm.
 Should you be sick to such a degree that you cannot leave the house, ask the Health Office for further instructions.

 To issue the certificate, the Medical Health Officer will require the following documents: